eamahma/movie_blog/README.md

 ### Test Parameters
   to test, run "node seeds", then "node server".
 ### Contact
-  Connect with us on Github @matthendrian, @eamahma, and @
+  Connect with us on Github @matthendrian, @eamahma, and @AM-cowles